Our working method in cassation proceedings

 Informing the cliënt

 During the procedure, we try to keep the client informed as much as possible.
-We determine the strategy in consulting with the client and the client receives a copy of each case file.
+The lawyer determines the strategy in consulting with the client and the client receives a copy of each case file.

 Appeal in cassation: continue or (partially) withdraw?

 It may also be good to limit the appeal, by withdrawing it partially.
 In this way, for example an acquittal of some of the charges can be secured.
 Should the Supreme Court decides that the case should be judged again, the client can’t be convicted for that part.

 The Supreme Court case file

-If it’s important to the client that the appeal is carried out quickly, our lawyers can try to expedite that the case file is sent to the Supreme Court.
-Unfortunately, our influence on this is limited.
+If it’s important to the client that the appeal is carried out quickly, the lawyer can try to expedite that the case file is sent to the Supreme Court.
+Unfortunately, influence on this is limited.

 Once we receive the case file from the Supreme Court, we check if the case file is complete.
 Should this not be the case, we ask for a copy of the missing files.

-If the case file is complete, we check if the decision meets all the requirements.
+If the case file is complete, the lawyer checks if the decision meets all the requirements.
 We do so by using an extensive checklist.
 We also check if the procedure took place in accordance with the relevant rules.
 The latter should be reflected in the official record of the trial.

 Beside the formal points which we automatically check by using our checklist, our check is also customized: no criminal case is the same!
-Based on the type of case and the defenses (exceptions) that were conducted prior to the cassation procedure, we investigate whether there’s a ground for cassation.
+Based on the type of case and the defenses (exceptions) that were conducted prior to the cassation procedure, your lawyer investigates whether there’s a ground for cassation.